jjvanzon/Circular-Language-Spec/spec/commands/commands-loose-ideas.md

 Not showing private members or the contents of procedures is an important subject for the display of the diagrams.

 The definition of something can just as well be shown inside a reference to the definition.
 It’s a setting whether you’ll show the full definition in a reference or just the public things.
 It is best if you can’t *change* the definition from a reference to a definition.
-The definition will be shown next to the diagram anyway.
+The definition might be shown next to the diagram anyway.
 You can change it there.
-That will work more intuitive.
+That might work more intuitive.

 -----